Gamebook store

 Towards the end of my second year at college, I got a hankering to run a Victorian occult investigators campaign.
 This was 1978.
 There wasn’t yet GURPS or Cthulhu by Gaslight, so I used white box D&D rules only with spells capped at 2nd level.
 3rd level spells were possible too, but only if found on scrolls.
 That way it wouldn’t all get too munchkin.

 That was the idea.
 It didn’t stop the PCs slapping charm spells on suspects and just asking if they committed the crime, so investigation took a back seat to the usual OSR donnybrook with demons.
+If I were running it today I'd use a variant of the Dagon Warriors rules with sorcerers as well as psionics but spell-casting capped at maybe 3rd rank (4th rank from scrolls).

 We had three player-characters.
 Father Simon Arkayne (Steve Foster) was a Catholic priest.
 A.X.E.
 Knolsbet (Andy Booth) was a gentleman detective and magic-user.
 And Tufton Beamish, Lord Beauchamp (Chris Elston) was a nobleman with a penchant for derring-do.